Skip to main content

 Associate Research Professor

-Rosemary Morgan, PhD, MSc, studies the role of gender inequities on health, wellbeing, and public health interventions.
+Rosemary Morgan, PhD, MSc, studies the role of gender inequities on health, health systems, and public health interventions, with a focus on women’s health and wellbeing.

 Contact Info